seL4/docs/seL4 1.0.0-rt-dev.rst

  * Interrupt fastpath
  * Signal fastpath (when signals are not delivered immediately - i.e to a lower prio thread)
  * Slowpath avoids IPC lookup if message fits in registers
- * Fault enpoints are looked up when registered and installed in the TCB's CNode, saving lookups on each fault.
+ * Fault endpoints are looked up when registered and installed in the TCB's CNode, saving lookups on each fault.

 == Library & test compatability ==